-- In Hazleton at 2 East Broad Street, Hazleton, PA 1820, serving southern Luzerne County and the adjacent counties in Central and Eastern Pennsylvania. - In Hawley at 8 Silk Mill Drive, serving the Lake Region. - In New Milford at 2390 S.R.
-848 New Milford, PA 18834 (Exit 219 of I-81), serving Susquehanna County and the northern section of the Commonwealth. - In Sunbury at 1145 N. 4th Street, Sunbury, PA 17801, serving the Northumberland County region. - In Towanda at 1024 South Main Street, serving the Northern Tier region of Pennsylvania. - In Covington Township at Environmental Education Center located at 93 MacKenzie Road Covington Twp., PA 18444.
+- In Hazleton at 2 East Broad Street, Hazleton, PA 1820, serving southern Luzerne County and the adjacent counties in Central and Eastern Pennsylvania. - In Hawley at 8 Silk Mill Drive, serving Wayne and Pike Counties. - In Sunbury at 1145 N. 4th Street, Sunbury, PA 17801, serving the Northumberland County region. - In Towanda at 1024 South Main Street, serving the Northern Tier region of Pennsylvania. - In Tunkhannock at 420 Tioga West Plaza, Suite 104, serving Wyoming County and students of the School of Petroleum & Natural Gas. - In Covington Township at Environmental Education Center located at 93 MacKenzie Road Covington Twp., PA 18444.